kasumaz/AdultOLgenesis/README.md

 [GRN Base For Testing Network Propagation.zip](https://github.com/kasumaz/AdultOLgenesis/files/4482754/GRN.Base.For.Testing.Network.Propagation.zip)

-This may be useful for identifying for example, potentially inhibitory ligands/chemokines that emerge during disease with unknown effects on oligodendroglial lineage cells.
+Such analysis can be useful for identifying for example, potentially inhibitory ligands/chemokines that emerge during disease with unknown effects on oligodendroglial lineage cells.
 If the known transcriptional effectors of such cues are expressed endogenously, the gene targets can be predicted.
-Our future investigations will aim to define these regulatory interactions from different contexts from health and disease in order to improve accuracy of predictions.
+Our future investigations will aim to define these regulatory interactions from different contexts (i.e. disease states) in order to improve accuracy of predictions.

 ## References: